fatemehsrz/ML_Concepts/README.md

 ## Feature Importance with SHAP

- - SHAP (SHapley Additive exPlanation) values explain the prediction of an instance $x$ by computing the contribution of each feature to the prediction.
-The SHAP explanation method computes Shapley values from coalitional game theory and feature values act as players in a coalition.
+ - The goal of [SHAP](https://christophm.github.io/interpretable-ml-book/shapley.html) is to explain the prediction of an instance $x$ by computing the contribution of each feature to the prediction.
+The computation is based on coalitional game theory and feature values act as players in a coalition.
 Shapley values tell us how to fairly distribute the "payout" or "prediction" among the features.
 A player can be an individual feature value or group of feature values.
 Shapley value explanation is represented as an additive feature attribution method, a linear model.
 That view connects LIME and Shapley values.
 SHAP specifies the explanation as:

 $$
 \begin{aligned}